 Learn About Waitlists

-Waitlists are a way for programs or schools to fill any open seats after offers are released and before school starts in the fall.
+Waitlists are a way for programs or schools to fill any open seats after offers are released.
 Being on a waitlist means your child does not have an offer to that program, and not all students on waitlists will receive a waitlist offer.